-The Platinum Trust II notes payable have floating rates of interest and are secured by Platinum Trust II assets.
-Under the terms of the agreements, \$27 is expected to be repaid within one year, \$1,973 within 1-3 years, \$750 within 3-5 years and no principal is expected to be repaid beyond 5 years.
+(1) The Platinum Trust II notes payable have floating interest rates and are secured by Platinum Trust II assets.
+Under the terms of the agreements, \$0 is expected to be repaid within one year, \$1,036 within 1-3 years, \$1,964 within 3-5 years and no principal is expected to be repaid beyond 5 years.
 There is no specific maturity date for the contractual agreements.
 Under the terms of the notes, additional collateral must be provided to the series as added credit protection and the Series Purchase Agreements govern the amount of over-collateralization for each of the term notes outstanding.

-When a security is created but remains unsold, no liability is recognized.
+(2) When a security is created but remains unsold, no liability is recognized.